ELY3M/elys-switch-guide.github.io/docs/extras/backup_restore_emummc.md

 ### Instructions:

-1. download 'NxNandManager_v<version>_x64.zip' from <a href="https://github.com/eliboa/NxNandManager/releases/" target="_blank">https://github.com/eliboa/NxNandManager/releases/</a>
+1. download `NxNandManager_v(version)_x64.zip` from <a href="https://github.com/eliboa/NxNandManager/releases/" target="_blank">https://github.com/eliboa/NxNandManager/releases/</a>
-2. unzip to your place on your pc.
+2. unzip to your programs place on your pc.
 3. put your sd card in your pc
 4. open the NxNandManager and click on Open Drive.
 ![NxNandManager open drive](../extras/img/nxnand1.png)